 [As of December 1, 2017, this feature is only available on Squarespace Business and Commerce plans.
-It is no longer available on Squarespace Personal plans.]
+It is no longer available on new Squarespace Personal plans.
+It is available to any Weebly plans.]

 I've had an opportunity recently to add some simple PayPal buttons to a few websites.
 With a PayPal business account, it is surprisingly easy to create button code that adds a Buy Now, Add to Cart, or Donate button to your website.
 Your visitors don't even need a PayPal account to make their purchases; they can pay with a debit or credit card too.
 As you're setting prices, you'll want to be aware that PayPal makes its money by charging a fee for each transaction (2.9% for businesses or 2.2% for nonprofits and 30 cents for each transaction in the U.S.).